Dus: Production

 Dus is a tribute to celebrated director Mukul S. Anand, who had died while filming the 1997 incomplete film of the same name, and which had also starred Sanjay Dutt alongside Salman Khan.
 The film had a plot involving terrorism in Kashmir, along with Sylvester Stallone-style action scenes.
 The film had a then unprecedented budget of ₹200 million.
 However, the 1997 film was cancelled after Anand's death.
-The 2005 film, according to director Anubhav Sinha, is a different film, with a different plot; the sole common thread between the two films is producer Nitin Manmohan.
+The 2005 film, according to director Anubhav Sinha, is a different film, with a different plot; the sole common thread between the two films is Dutt as lead and producer Nitin Manmohan.

 Reception

 Critical response

 Taran Adarsh of IndiaFM gave the film two out of five, writing, "On the whole, DUS has an impressive star cast, the hit tracks ['Dus Bahane' and 'Deedar De'] and vibrant action as its trump card.
 But, on the flip side, the film doesn't have the content to keep you hooked to the proceedings for the next two hours."
 Raja Sen of Rediff.com wrote, "This is full-on time-pass, sure.
 A racy actioner free of common sense, full of frilly thrills.
 And, as Mumbai parlance has it, 'total paisa vasool'."